 Every week, the Times Free Press will publish five essential things to know about the coronavirus pandemic in the Chattanooga region.
 For more updated case count numbers and other data related to Tennessee, Georgia and Alabama, visit timesfreepress.com/virus/.

-Five things to know about COVID-19 in the Chattanooga region for the week ending on July 17:
+Five things to know about COVID-19 in the Chattanooga region for the week ending August 7:

-Text 5Things to 4234019454 to get the five things to know about COVID-19 in the Chattanooga region sent to your phone each week.
+Text 5Things to 4234019454 to get the five things to know about COVID-19 in the Chattanooga region texted to you each week.

 What are your experiences with the coronavirus?
 Are you or someone you love affected by it?
 What questions do you have?
 We would like to hear from you, so please contact firstname.lastname@example.org or email@example.com.